datastaxdevs/workshop-spring-stargate/README.md

 ✅ **Step 10a: Open swagger in the preview**

-- In the logs of the application started locate the URL `REST API:` in my case it is `https://3c7fc647-c03b-4a0c-aa6b-a00dd677ac53-eu-central-1.apps.astra.datastax.com/api/rest/`.
+- In the logs of the application locate the URL `REST API:` which look like  in my case it is `https://3c7fc647-c03b-4a0c-aa6b-a00dd677ac53-eu-central-1.apps.astra.datastax.com/api/rest/`.

 - Add `swagger-ui/` as a suffix and open it in the preview